mikemccracken/todotxt-py/README.md

 ## Motivation and Plans

+I use these scripts every day, but I will consider them a failure if I've spent too much time actually working on them instead of the things I use them to track.

 I'm happy to discuss these scripts and plans for their improvement, but I don't anticipate making this an active ongoing Project with all the work that implies.
 I will continue to update them as I use them, but may not respond to requests about them with much speed.

 # todotxt module and scripts